 - Post-Assessment Support: Diagnosis is not the end—it’s a beginning.
 We provide follow-up guidance on community resources, counselling, accommodations, and more.

 Our team includes psychologists and clinicians with expertise in adult neurodevelopmental conditions.
 We strive to make the assessment process respectful, inclusive, and empowering.
+Whether you’re beginning with an autism self-assessment or ready to pursue a comprehensive autism assessment for adult, our team provides guidance, clarity, and support every step of the way—helping you better understand yourself and access the resources you need to thrive.

 What Makes Compass Clinic Different?